MCFE

 WORK COVER INSURANCE

 In the event of an injury, the student will not be entitled to insurance cover, if the signed Practical Placement Agreement is not in place.
+If the Student is injured while undertaking work placement and wish to make a claim the following process applies:

-• Complete and sign a Worker’s Injury Claim form
+Complete and sign a Worker’s Injury Claim form.

-• Advise MCFE to complete and sign the Employer section of the Worker’s Injury Claim form and an Employer Injury Claim Report
+• Advise MCFE to complete and sign the Employer section of the Worker’s Injury Claim form and an Employer Injury Claim Report.

-MCFE will then forward the original copy of claim forms, any certificates of capacity, completed incident form, medical accounts and a certified copy of the workplace agreement and accounts and a certified copy of the work placement agreement to the insurance company applicable to Victorian students.
+• MCFE will then forward the original copy of claim forms, any certificates of capacity, completed incident form, medical accounts and a certified copy of the workplace agreement and accounts and a certified copy of the work placement agreement to the insurance company applicable to Victorian students.

-MCFE will retain copies of both forms and copies of any Certificates of Capacity and medical accounts.
-If a Student has a medical condition that will impact upon the placement requirement of the qualification, a medical clearance certificate from a medical practitioner will be required.
+• MCFE will retain copies of both forms and copies of any Certificates of Capacity and medical accounts.
+If a Student has a medical condition that will impact upon the placement requirement of the qualification, a medical clearance certificate from a medical practitioner will be required

-If a student is undertaking placement at their place of employment and the injury occurs during a paid shift, the student is not eligible for insurances held by the Department of Education and Training and would need to follow their employer’s policy.
+• If a student is undertaking placement at their place of employment and the injury occurs during a PAID shift, the student is not eligible for insurances held by the Department of Education and Training and would need to follow their employer’s policy.

 Traineeships